seud0nym/tch-gui-unhide/adguard/README.md

   - If not specified, the user name defaults to: root
 - -p password
   - The plain text AdGuard Home web password.
+  - If not specified, the password defaults to: agh-admin
   - The password will be hashed by calling https://bcrypt.org/api/generate-hash.json
 - -h 'hash'
   - The Bcrypt password hash representing the AdGuard Home web password.